CS3219-AY2324S1/ay2324s1-course-assessment-g51/README.md

 ## Features

-🔒 Authenticate with email/password, Google, Twitter, Facebook & Github
+🔒 Authenticate with email/password, Google, Twitter & Github

 👀 View questions curated by our team

-💬 Chat with other users \*
+💬 Chat with other users

-💻 Collaborate with other users with a live code-editor \*
+💻 Collaborate with other users with a live code-editor

-🔗 Match with other users based on question difficulty and chosen language \*
+🔗 Match with other users based on question difficulty

-✍️ Customize personal profile\*
+✍️ Customize personal profile

-👁️ View main dashboard \*

 `*` refers to ongoing development!